 Right away, Apple's offering three main official accessories: a book-style case, a regular dock and a keyboard dock.
 (Ha!)

+The book cover doubles as a stand, so you can prop the iPad up in a few different ways.
+The keyboard dock hooks up with the iPad when it's in portrait mode, so you can type longer documents, charge, or both.
+The iPad will also support Apple's Bluetooth keyboards.
 The iPad's only really got one accessory port, and it takes an iPod dock connector.
 Apple's solution for this?
 Adapters!
 So many adapters.
 There's a Dock Connector to VGA adapter, a USB camera adapter (which gives you one plain USB connection, though it apparently only works for importing photos), a USB to SD adapter, and an included USB power adapter, which lets you charge by AC or USB.
 It's essentially just an iPhone charger with a bigger brick.

 the Keyboard dock costs $70, the case costs $40, the SD/USB connection kit costs $30 and the VGA display adapter costs $30 (1024x768 only)